Vinodbiradar09/truestate/docs/architecture.md

-A sales management system built for demonstrating search , filtering , sorting , and pagination handles all the functional requirement. the application handles the large dataset transactions with filtering debounced search and efficient database queries features a minimal ui built with next.js and shadcn ui and backend with express and postgresql database used the raw queries with pg driver i have never used the raw queries i usually depend on the orm like(prisma , mongoose)
+A sales management system built for demonstrating search , filtering , sorting , and pagination handles all the functional requirement. the application handles the large dataset transactions with filtering debounced search and efficient database queries features a minimal ui built with next.js and shadcn ui and backend with express and postgresql database used the raw queries with pg driver

 ## Tech Stack